 We checked out the daily specials on the blackboard menu and ordered our food from a friendly lady at the counter.
 We then took a seat at the communal benches to the side of the shack, where we were entertained by several friendly cockerels who seemed to vie with each other over who would come closest to us.

 Our food was delivered on paper plates heaped high with fresher than fresh fish, barbecue ribs, dirty rice, corn on the cob and potato salad.
 Just delicious.
 Heritage Kitchen is as authentic an island dining experience as you can get – no fuss, delicious simply cooked food, smiling faces and an ocean view.

-We left the Heritage Kitchen feeling pleasantly full and vowing to return again.
+We left the Heritage Kitchen feeling pleasantly full and vowing to return.
 We climbed into our rental car and continued our tour of the island, happily driving along, feeling grateful to be in such a heavenly place, until we arrived in………….
 Hell!

 Welcome to Hell!

 Hell is a small patch of ground no bigger than a soccer field, made up of rough, black limestone formations, created by salt and lime deposits over 24 million years.